ThunderTecke/Press-and-repeat-interaction/README.md

 ## How to install

-You can copy this script everywhere in your project folder.
+You can copy ``PressAndRepeatInteraction.cs`` script everywhere in your project folder.
 But preferably correctly oragnized.
 For exemple, in ``Interactions`` folder.

 ## How to use